-APPLYING TO HIGHER EDUCATION VIA UCAS
+APPLYING TO HIGHER EDUCATION VIA UCAS : KEY DEADLINES

-- Register with UCAS Hub, start your application and complete the sections headed Personal Details, Contact and Residency Details, Education, Employment, Nationality, Supporting Information, English Language Skills, Finance and Funding and Diversity and Inclusion by Thursday 20 July 2023. - Complete the rest of the application (Choices and Personal Statement) in Term 1 of Year 13. - Once the application is complete (showing 100% complete on the dashboard), you will need to fill out the APPLICATION SUMMARY SHEET at the back of this booklet and hand this in. - You need to do this by Monday 25 September 2023 if applying for Medicine, Dentistry or Veterinary Science, or to Oxford or Cambridge.
-For all other courses, this must be completed by Friday 3 November 2023. - Applications will be checked in the order that the Application Summary Sheet is received, so be aware that applications submitted after Friday 3 November 2023 are likely to be held in a long queue. - Once your application has been checked and you have made any necessary changes, you will be told that you can click SUBMIT and then ACCEPT AND PROCEED.
-You need to pay the cost of £27.50. - Your supervisor will then add your reference and predicted grades and send the application to UCAS. - Conservatoires and private drama/music schools are via different application systems and may have deadlines as early as Monday 2 October 2023.
-If you are considering applying to these, you must discuss your application with a member of the Sixth Form Team before the end of Year 12.
+- Register with UCAS Hub, start your application and complete the sections headed Personal Details, Nationality Details, Where You Live, Contact Details, Supporting Information, Finance and Funding, Diversity and Inclusion, More About You, Education, Employment and Extra Activities by Monday 22 July 2024. - Conservatoires and private drama/music schools are via different application systems and may have deadlines as early as Wednesday 2 October 2024.
+Oxford, Cambridge, Medicine, Dentistry and Veterinary Science have a deadline of Tuesday 15 October 2024.
+If you are considering applying to these, you must discuss your application with a member of the Sixth Form Team before the end of Year 12. - Complete the rest of the application (Choices and Personal Statement) in Term 1 of Year 13. - Once the application is complete (showing 100% complete on the dashboard), you will need to fill out the APPLICATION SUMMARY SHEET at the back of this booklet and hand this to your tutor for checking. - Once your tutor has checked your application, they will return your Application Summary Sheet for you to hand in to the Sixth Form office.
+You need to do this by Monday 23 September 2024 if applying for Medicine, Dentistry and Veterinary Science, or to Oxford or Cambridge.
+For all other courses, this must be handed into the Sixth Form office by Friday 8 November 2024. - Applications will be checked in the order that the Application Summary Sheet is received, so be aware that applications submitted after Friday 8 November 2024 are likely to be held in a queue. - Once your application has been checked and you have made any necessary changes, you will be told that you can click SUBMIT and then ACCEPT AND PROCEED.
+You need to pay the cost of £28.50. - The Sixth Form Team will then add your reference and predicted grades and send the application to UCAS.